Continued from Part 2

 Over the many years I worked, I never harassed anyone, though some of the women I complimented and asked out may have been told by office feminists they were “harassed.”
-But I never heard this and no charges were made.
+I never heard that this was done, however, and no accusations were leveled.

 When I approached women in my single years, my thought in response to those who said no to me was always: I won’t ask again.
-My slogan was “If you’re playing hard to get, I play easy to lose.”
+My slogan was “If you play hard to get, I play easy to lose.”
 For me, it was a matter of not wanting to humiliate myself.
-I think the vast majority of men take this view.
+I suspect the vast majority of men take this view.

 Many women approached me.
 (To be outrageously immodest for a moment, I’ve always been considered handsome.
 Good-looking guys, as I said, don’t have much reason to harass.)
-Many others made it crystal clear they were interested, at work and at singles gatherings.
+Many other women made it crystal clear they were interested, at work and at singles gatherings.
 This was especially true at the countless singles dances I attended.
 I rarely sat at a table.
 I preferred to stand near the dance floor and watch the good dancers.
-Sometimes a woman weaving her way through the crowd bumped against me or let her purse swing against me.
+Sometimes a woman weaving her way through the crowd bumped against me or let her purse swing and hit me.
 Other times women would stand very close to me, hoping, I suppose, I’d say something and ask them to dance.
-On one occasion, a woman stood close at my left and another close at my right.
+On more than a few occasions, a woman stood close at my left and another close at my right.
 I declined to ask either, not wanting to make the unasked one feel bad.